fatimazahraelaaziz/Terraform_Jenkins_EKS/README.md

 ### Step 1: Create S3 Bucket for Terraform State

 Terraform needs to store state information somewhere.
-For this purpose, we will use AWS S3 storage.
+For this purpose, we will use AWS S3 storage by creating a [`backend.tf`](https://github.com/fatimazahraelaaziz/backend.tf) file.

 ### Step 2: Create a Key Pair for Jenkins EC2 Instance